How Domestic Violence Spilled Over Into Albuquerque Terror

 In 2020, Syed was involved in an incident of alleged violence against someone outside his immediate family.
 In January, police were called after Syed allegedly kicked and threw an object at a Walmart employee apparently without provocation.
 Then in February that year, Syed got into a shouting match with a police officer who stopped him for running a red light.
 He refused to comply with the officer and was taken to jail.
 That same month, Syed was caught on camera allegedly slashing the tires of the Hadi family’s car.

 It was after this escalating behavior, at the start of 2021, that Syed and his sons began purchasing firearms.
-In January, 2021, Syed bought a 9mm pistol at a local Albuquerque gun store, according to a police arrest document.
+In January 2021, Syed bought a 9mm pistol at an Albuquerque gun store, according to a police arrest document.

 Five months later, Syed’s son Shaheen purchased two rifles and allegedly falsely stated on the paperwork that he lived at an address in Florida.